POLK COUNTY -- Independence, Oregon. Population: 6,195.

 112 S. Third St., Independence.

 Whether the ghosts are real or not, spirits of the past definitely inhabit the museum.
-The old First Baptist Church building is brimming over the artifacts from the community's past.
+The old First Baptist Church building is brimming over with artifacts from the community's past.
 The building itself is a museum piece, built in 1888.

 Local resident John Bruning, others.